 Since I first heard Jack Johnson's sexy, sweet tune I've wanted to try banana pancakes.
 But what are they exactly?
 I don't know what they are in the Johnson household, but I love Chef Ed Kenney's take on them from the article, Island Time with Jack Johnson, Chef Ed Kenney, and Surfer Kelly Slater in the July issue of Bon Appetit.
 And it's not just the pancakes that are swoon worthy: the story of MA'O Organic Farms is laudable, the party setting enviable, and the menu mouthwatering.

-Kenney’s banana pancake recipe is a cross between a traditional pancake (like these Banana Oatmeal Pancakes or these Oat Flour Pancakes) and crepe and is served with homemade pineapple marmalade and whipped, lightly sweetened Crème Fraîche.
-I’ve mentioned before that Keith isn’t always a pancake fan, something about ‘like swallowing a blanket,’ but these he loved (he also loves these Savory Crepes and Belgian Waffles too).
+Kenney's banana pancake recipe is a cross between a traditional pancake (like these Banana Oatmeal Pancakes or these Oat Flour Pancakes) and crepe and is served with homemade pineapple marmalade and whipped, lightly sweetened Crème Fraîche.
+I've mentioned before that Keith isn't always a pancake fan, something about 'like swallowing a blanket,' but these he loved (he also loves these Savory Crepes and Belgian Waffles too).

 So the next time you're in the mood for a lazy morning (or evening) with your sweetie or anyone you love, you'll know just what to make.